Constitution

 Section 2: Term of Office

-- The secretary/treasurer and the parliamentarian shall be elected annually by the Staff Senators.
+1. Officers shall be elected annually to a one year term by the Staff Senators following the election of Senators.
 Each term will begin at the end of the June regular meeting.

-- The Staff Senate may, by two-thirds vote of the Staff Senate membership, remove any officer.
+3. The Staff Senate may, upon an affirmative vote of two-thirds of the Staff Senate membership, any officer may be removed from office either with or without cause.

-- In the event an officer, excluding the president, shall take office and for some reason be unable or unwilling to complete their term of office, a special meeting shall be called, and a special election held to fill the vacated office for the remainder of the vacating officer's term.
+4. In the event an officer, excluding the president, shall take office and for some reason be unable or unwilling to complete his/her term of office, a special meeting shall be called and a special election held to fill the vacated office for the remainder of the vacating officer's term.
 Should the president be unable to complete their term, the vice president will fill the vacancy and a special election will be held to fill the vacant vice president position.

-- The immediate past president of the Staff Senate shall serve as an advisor to the Executive Committee for one year.
-This term may be extended at the request of the president.
-If their elected term as a senator has expired, they shall serve as a non‑voting member of the Staff Senate and Executive Committee.
+5. The immediate past president of the Staff Senate shall serve as an advisor to the Executive Committee until a new president is elected.
+If his/her elected term as a senator has expired, he/she shall serve as a non-voting member of the Staff Senate and Executive Committee.

 Article VI: Commission on Staff Policies and Affairs (CSPA)